Resources

 Organizations

 National Association for Gifted Children (NAGC) is an advocacy group that strives to raise awareness of gifted children and their needs.
 NAGC supports and publishes research about what techniques work in gifted education.
-Parent memberships start at $30.
-The site’s Information & Publications area features position papers on educational issues that may be useful in advocacy activities.
+Parent memberships start at $59 per year.
+The site’s Knowledge Center area features position papers on educational issues that may be useful in advocacy activities.

 Georgia Association for Gifted Children (GAGC) puts on an annual conference with some topics of interest to parents, although much of its programming is geared at teachers.
 You can join the organization for a fee.
 GAGC’s resources page has links to many enrichment opportunities and information sources.
 One metro area county has a local chapter of GAGC: Gwinnett Alliance for Gifted Education.